bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 Make sure you have:

 * [Added an Android app to Bitrise](/getting-started/getting-started-with-android-apps/).
-* Have signed your APK [digitally](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-APK-step/).
+* Have you set up app signing in your deploy Workflow [digitally](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-APK-step/)?
 * [Uploaded your keystore file](/code-signing/android-code-signing/android-code-signing-index/) to the **Code Signing** tab of the Workflow Editor.

 ## Setting up your first project